 - Easter holidays: 2 weeks in April

 - Summer holidays: 10 weeks, starting in July and ending at the end of September (the second examination period is included here)

-The Flemish educational system
+The educational system in Flanders

 But how does the Belgian educational system compare to your country's educational system?